Statement of Faith

 1 Corinthians 11:23-30

-According to the Scripture, Christians are to give cheerfully, regularly, systematically, proportionately, and liberally for the advancement of the Lord's work on Earth through the local Church; not through parachurch organizations.
+According to Scripture, Christians are to give cheerfully, regularly, systematically, proportionately, and liberally for the advancement of the Lord’s work on Earth through the local Church.
 The Bible teaches a principle of tithing demonstrated in the Old Testament, which Jesus reaffirmed in the New Testament.
+However, the tithe is not commanded in the New Testament.
+Instead, believers should give out of the generosity and thankfulness of the grace bestowed upon them.
+Any secondary giving through charity or parachurch organizations is fine, but should not take the place of your first fruits given to your local Church.

 Matthew 28:18-20; Acts 1:8